Convincing Students to Count Rhythm

 I assure my students that I really want them to become good players.
 I tell them I don’t enjoy harping on rhythm (or should I say drumming it into them) but I must, in order to be a good teacher.
 Once the discussion is finished, it’s time to roll up our sleeves and work on counting.
 But that’s a subject for the next blog post.

-5 thoughts on “Convincing Students to Count Rhythm”
+One thought on “Convincing Students to Count Rhythm”

 Leave a Reply